Future selfing is contemplating how your future self will feel if you do or don’t take a certain action. It looks like this:

 - If I drink wine tonight, my future self will feel tired, foggy and sluggish tomorrow morning rather than bright-eyed and bushy-tailed.

-- If I take a second helping at dinner, my future self will be stuffed, bloated and gassy, and won’t sleep well.
+- If I ignore my body's fullness cues at dinner, my future self will be stuffed, bloated and gassy, and won’t sleep well.
 It will also be angry and disappointed that I overate once again.

-The next time you’re tempted to act in a way that’s out of alignment with your highest intentions (e.g., eat healthier, exercise consistently, shed pounds, etc.), pause and consider your future self.
+The next time you’re tempted to act in a way that’s out of alignment with your highest intentions (e.g., eat healthier, exercise consistently, sleep more, etc.), pause and consider your future self.
 Doing so will help you make the most nourishing choice for both your present and future self.

 And remember, don’t give up what you want most for what you want right now!